 - Education.
-IAU requires evidence of an earned bachelor and a master degree.
-At least one degree must be in business, management, administration, or related discipline.
+IAU requires evidence of an earned bachelor and master degree.
+At least one degree must be in a related major or discipline.
+Other disciplines may be acceptable and shall be reviewed on a case-by-case basis, and they may require prerequisite courses.
 All degrees must be earned at an appropriately accredited institution or foreign equivalent.
 IAU understands the differing rigor of schools and grading scales around the world, and IAU evaluates prior academic credentials within their own context.
 Exceptions may be made on a case-by-case basis. - Professional Experience.
 IAU recommends a minimum of 5 years of full-time professional experience in any organization, including, but not limited to, private, public, for-profit, non-profit, start-ups, or established corporate organizations. - Information Technology.
 Possess computer and internet skills sufficient to effectively participate in IAU's pedagogical model and conduct research at the graduate level. - Letter of Interest.
 The Letter of Interest will contain three parts: Personal Statement, Professional Statement, and Research Statement.
-Each part will be described below. - Personal Statement.
+Each part will be described below. - 1.
+Personal Statement.
 Please express in no more than one page how the applicant's experience, education, and training qualifies for admission into the DBA program. - 2.
 Professional Statement.
 Please describe in no more than two pages interests in the DBA program and the plan to complete it. - a.
 Why pursue a DBA degree? - b.
 What significant qualities or experiences will be brought to the DBA program? - c.
 What are the career aspirations after graduation with the doctorate degree? - d.
 What obstacles/ challenges are envisioned having to overcome to complete the degree within a reasonable time frame (i.e. 4 years), and what is the plan to address these obstacles/challenges? - e.
 What concrete steps will be taken to manage the time to tackle classes and up to 20 hours a week of study?

-- 3. Research Statement.
+- Research Statement.
 Please describe in no more than three pages the research interests and topics to be pursued. - Letter of Recommendation.
-Two letters of recommendation should be requested from professionals in academia or industry who can comment on the applicant's: - Personal and professional accomplishments and how they achieved them. - b.
+Two letters of recommendation should be requested from professionals in academia or industry who can comment on the applicant's: - a.
+Personal and professional accomplishments and how they achieved them. - b.
 Academic pursuits. - c.
 Demonstrated leadership and potential for doing advanced academic work. - d.
 Oral and written communication skills. - e.
 Potential as an instructor. - Maximum Credit Awarded: